raghur/easyblogger/README.md

 Hello world!!!
 4345108299270352601

-# pipe out from pandoc
+# pipe out from pandoc or any other conversion - choose your poison
 pandoc -f markdown -  | blogger   --blogid 6136696198547817747 post -t 'Hello from Pandoc'
 # Hello from Pandoc
 this is a nice long post

 3295765957555899963

+# Or just tell blogger.py to convert markdown using pandoc with the --md arg
+blogger   --blogid 6136696198547817747 post -t 'Hello from Pandoc' --md -f - Type anything in markdown

+2342323423423423423
 ~~~

 ### Update posts